Xetibo/ReSet-Doc/sections/literature.typ

     caption: [An extreme example of KDE hamburger menus], )<kde-hamburger>
-  There is a long-standing debate over menu layers like in @kde-hamburger, the KDE side justifies these menus with increased functionality, while the gnome side explicitly discourages these menus citing reduced accessibility.
+  There is a long-standing debate over menu layers like in @kde-hamburger, the KDE side justifies these menus with increased functionality, while the Gnome side explicitly discourages these menus citing reduced accessibility.
 In this case the question becomes, where can I see my bookmarks?
 Well, it's in more->go->bookmarks, this is on layer4 of a menu without search functionality